Cubes, cacti, and framed long knots: Operads and related structures

 \section{Operads and related structures}

-In this Section, we review some facts and conventions about operads.
-We start with some conventions and terminology about trees in Section \ref{S:trees}, which appear in the structure of any operad as well as in elements of the operad of cacti.
-General facts about operads are contained in Section \ref{S:operads-sub}, including an interpretation of an iterated operad composition in terms of a certain type of tree.
-We then review the operads of little cubes and overlapping intervals in Section \ref{S:cubes} and their action on spaces of framed long knots in Section \ref{S:action-on-knots}.
-Spaces of spineless cacti are described in Section \ref{S:spineless-cacti}.
-There are three variants of these, each forming an operad or a structure akin to one.
-We give several equivalent definitions for the two variants of which we make the most use.
-Cellular structures on spaces of cacti are reviewed in Section \ref{S:CW-structure-on-cacti}, where another type of tree is seen to underlie any cactus.
+We now review the operads most central to this work.
+In Section \ref{S:trees-and-operads}, we start with trees, which appear in both operad structures and elements of the operad of cacti; we then describe the connection between operads and trees.
+The overlapping intervals operad and its action on the space of framed long knots are reviewed in Section \ref{S:ov-int-knots}.
+Several variants of spaces of spineless cacti are described in Section \ref{S:spineless-cacti}, and two approaches to them are covered.
+Cellular structures on spaces of cacti are reviewed in Section \ref{S:CW-structure-on-cacti}, where a certain tree is seen to underlie any cactus.

-More details on operads, such as the precise associativity, identity, and equivariance conditions, can be found in general references on operads \cite{goils, MarklShniderStasheff, McClure-Smith:Intro, Fresse:HtpyOfOperads}, as well as in references on the specific operads we use \cite{Sinha:Operads, Salvatore:2009, Budney:Splicing}.